 - What are the accepted rules of spending?

+These questions must be asked and answered as candidly and honestly as possible.
 In addition to this, also transparently discuss salaries, spending habits, bank accounts, and opening joint accounts.
 This will give you a broad structure to work with, and you can fill in the details as you go along.

 2. Discuss budgets